MattEricksonHere/TheWheelhouseDemo/README.md

 "mda ePiano" is an open-source, lightweight electric piano synthesizer.
 Find source code and more information here: http://mda.smartelectronix.com/synths.htm

-### Running Cloned Source Code
+## Running Cloned Source Code

 The software can be run by cloning the source code and running the main function in src\DemoMasterFrame.java.
 All dependencies are currently included in the repository.

 This has been tested using the Eclipse IDE.
+If using another environment, make sure the included JVstHost.jar is included in the build path.

 **Due to the requirements of the libraries used, the Java project must be run using a 32-bit JRE.**